tertiumtechnology/tt-sensor-active-api-testapp-ios-objc/README.md

-# tt-sensor-active-api-testapp-ios-swift
+# tt-sensor-active-api-testapp-ios-objc
-iOS Swift demo application for Tertium active rfid devices API.
+iOS Objective-C demo application for Tertium active rfid devices API.

 ## License
 The test application and the libraries are released under the MIT license.
 Please see the `LICENSE` file.